Data protection declaration according to the GDPR

 - Topic of the message

-At the time the message is sent, the following data is also stored:
+At the time the message is sent, the following data will also be stored:

 (1) The IP address of the user

 The message is stored in the TYPO3 system.